Dana Dormann

 Dana Lofland Dormann (born September 16, 1967) is an American professional golfer who played on the LPGA Tour.
 She also played under her maiden name Dana Lofland and as Dana Lofland-Dormann.

+Career

-Lofland won the 1985 U.S. Girls' Junior and the 1985 Junior World Golf Championships (Girls 15–17).
+In 1985, Lofland won the U.S. Girls' Junior and the Junior World Golf Championships (Girls 15–17).

 Dormann won twice on the LPGA Tour in 1992 and 1993.

 Dormann is the assistant head coach of the San Jose State University's woman's golf team and her husband John is the head coach.
 She is also a teaching pro at the Pleasanton Golf Center in Pleasanton, California.